quasarframework/quasar-framework.org/source/guide/quasar-app-starting-point.md

 ```

 This call is embedded by default in `js/app.js` file which is the first script to get executed after DOM load event.

+The first Quasar Page that gets loaded is the one called `index`.